 Another huge advantage of a public law school is that they may admit more students compared to private schools.
 This increases the chances of you being able to leverage financial aid from a public school into financial aid from a private school.

 Cast a wide net and see what offers you receive from the various schools.

 5. Take out student loans

 It is very likely that you will have to take out a student loan in order to cover the rest of your law school expenses that cannot be covered by all the other efforts to raise money.

 If you have to borrow, research the best options.
 It may not be the obvious federal loans.
 Student loan refinancing companies like Credible and others are jumping into the private lending market and may have offers worth considering.
 Given then you’re a law student, put those research skills to use and explore what is available in the marketplace.

 Whatever you do, try to limit the amount of borrowing as much as you can.
-The easiest way to do this is to plan out for what you’ll need (and to borrow that amount rather than the full cost of attendance).
+Occasionally, law students get into a mindset of “Monopoly Money” when it comes to student loans since it’s hard to wrap your mind around such staggering amounts of debts.
+Make sure you understand that you’ll need to continually bring yourself down to earth.
+Your Biglaw salary isn’t guaranteed and your starting date could be delayed.
+The easiest way to keep yourself on track is to plan out for what you’ll need (and to borrow that amount rather than the full cost of attendance).
 It’s easier said than done.
 Just remember to roll with the punches.

 Joshua Holt is a former private equity M&A lawyer and the creator of Biglaw Investor.
 Josh couldn’t find a place where lawyers were talking about money, so he created it himself.
 He knows that a good law school budget will set you on the right path to financial independence and that if you want to get smart on personal finance you can read his weekly email.